Skip to content

 Dyscalculia can be recognised by persistent difficulties with mathematical skills and number-related tasks, despite having average or above-average intelligence.
 Dyscalculia goes beyond occasional maths struggles and is considered a specific learning difficulty (SpLD).

-Common symptoms of dyscalculia
+Common dyscalculia symptoms

 1. Difficulty with basic arithmetic: Dyscalculic people may have difficulty with basic arithmetic operations like addition, subtraction, multiplication and division.